JCAguilera/observer-client/README.md

 ## Get started

-The first thing to do is install Observer.js.
-It's not in NPM yet, but if it was, you could install it globally like this:
+The first thing to do is install ObserverMC:

     npm i -g observer
 Now just start the server using the command: